jordanhailey/cio-next-example/README.md

 npm install
 ```

+Next, copy `.env.example` and rename to `.env.local` then add your Customer.io Site ID and Specify your Region

-Next, run the development server:
+Finally, run the development server:

 ```bash
 npm run dev